15 Monthly Home Maintenance Tasks to Keep Your House Running Smooth

 Check HVAC Filters

-Your HVAC system does a lot behind the scenes, until it clogs, strains, or dies early.
-Dirty filters choke airflow, spike your energy bill, and spread dust throughout your house.
-Every month, check the filters.
+Your HVAC system quietly keeps you comfortable, until it clogs, strains, or dies early.
+Dirty filters kill airflow, spike energy bills, and spread dust through your house.

-If they look gray or loaded with buildup, it’s time to swap them out.
-High-efficiency filters catch more particles and improve indoor air quality.
-Keep extras on hand so you’re never stuck delaying a change.
+If they look gray or loaded with buildup, swap them out right away.
+High-efficiency filters catch more particles and keep your air cleaner.
+Keep a few extras on hand so you never skip a change.

 Test Smoke and Carbon Monoxide Detectors

-No alarms, no warning.
-And when it comes to smoke or carbon monoxide, there’s no second chance.
-Hit the test button on every unit in your house once a month.
-If it beeps loud and clear, great.
-If it’s faint or dead silent, change the batteries immediately.
+No alarms, no warning, and when it comes to smoke or carbon monoxide, there’s no second chance.
+Hit the test button on every detector as part of your monthly home maintenance tasks.

 Clean Kitchen Range Hood and Filters

-If your kitchen smells like last night’s dinner every morning, chances are the range hood filters are overdue.
-Grease and smoke build up fast and can turn into a fire hazard.
-Every month, take the filters out and soak them in hot, soapy water.
+If your kitchen smells like last night’s dinner every morning, your hood filters are overdue.
+Grease buildup is a fire hazard and makes your home smell worse.

 Inspect Plumbing for Leaks